Hensley Meulens: International career

 Meulens represented the Netherlands at the 2000 Summer Olympics in Sydney, Australia.
-His 4th-inning double gave the Cuban team their first Olympic loss in 21 games.
-Ultimately, the Netherlands took fifth place in the final standings.
+His 4th-inning double gave Cuba their first Olympic loss in 21 games.
+Ultimately, the Netherlands took fifth place in the tournament.

 Meulens also played for the Dutch team in the 2001 Baseball World Cup in Taichung, Taiwan and 2002 Intercontinental Cup in Havana, Cuba.

+Meulens returned to the Netherlands national team as a coach for the 2004 Summer Olympics and 2009 World Baseball Classic (WBC).
+Meulens was named the manager of the team before the 2013 WBC.
+Meulens managed the Netherlands in the 2020 Olympic Baseball Qualifier, where the team failed to qualify to the Olympics.
+After a disappointing showing at the 2023 WBC, Meulens was dismissed as the Netherlands manager in December 2023.

 Coaching career

 Meulens began his coaching career with the Bluefield Orioles for the 2003 and 2004 seasons.
 From -, he was the hitting coach of the Indianapolis Indians, the Triple-A affiliate of the Pittsburgh Pirates, also coaching in the Arizona Fall League for the Peoria Saguaros in 2005 and the Hawaii Winter Baseball league for the Honolulu Sharks in the 2006 off-season.
-In 2009, Meulens served as hitting coach for the Fresno Grizzlies, the Triple–A affiliate of the San Francisco Giants of the Pacific Coast League.
+In 2009, Meulens served as hitting coach for the Fresno Grizzlies, the Triple-A affiliate of the San Francisco Giants of the Pacific Coast League.

+Meulens also ran the Dutch Antilles Baseball Academy in Curaçao from 2003 to 2011.
+He was reportedly interested in starting a baseball league in Curaçao in association with MLB's RBI program.

 San Francisco Giants (2010–2019)

-Meulens reached the Major League ranks as batting coach in 2010, serving as hitting coach for the San Francisco Giants following the firing of previous hitting coach Carney Lansford.
+Meulens reached the major league ranks as a hitting coach in 2010, joining the San Francisco Giants following the firing of Carney Lansford.
 He helped the Giants win a World Series in three of his first five years.
 In November 2017, Meulens became one of six candidates interviewed by the New York Yankees for their vacant manager position, following the decision not to renew the contract of Joe Girardi.
 The other candidates were Carlos Beltran, Aaron Boone, Rob Thomson, Eric Wedge and Chris Woodward.

-Meulens also runs the Dutch Antilles Baseball Academy in Curaçao.

-He is reportedly interested in starting a baseball league in Curaçao in association with Major League Baseball's RBI Program.
+He was the Giants bench coach in 2018 and 2019.

 New York Mets (2020)

-Meulens was named bench coach of the New York Mets on December 8, 2019, for the 2020 season.
-Meulens was fired after the season and was replaced by Dave Jauss.
+Meulens was named bench coach of the New York Mets on December 8, 2019.
+He was fired after the season and replaced with Dave Jauss.

-Meulens returned to the Netherlands national team as a coach for the 2004 Summer Olympics and the 2009 World Baseball Classic.
-Meulens was named to serve as manager for the team during the 2013 World Baseball Classic.
-Meulens managed the Netherlands in the 2020 Olympic Baseball Qualifier, where the Dutch team failed to qualify to the Olympics.
-After a disappointing showing at the 2023 World Baseball Classic, Meulens was dismissed as the Netherlands manager in December 2023.